metazool/connect_deploy_streamlit/README.md

 Option to tweak the version in `manifest.json`, better to create a matching python environment locally (our default system python on these locked down VMs is 3.9.18...)

 `rsconnect write-manifest streamlit ./ --overwrite`

+It's happy with the micro version difference ("republish" by scrolling down the `Info` tab and "Update now").#

+Switch "Sharing" to "all users - login required" on the `Access` tab - this is as open as we can go

+There's a `Vars` tab associated with the deployment, this looks like our best bet for keeping object store API keys in.

+Deployment _appears_ successful but all we see at the endpoint is a pulsing loading page, and it looks like reading the logs requires a level of access that we don't yet have